 It’s kind of like taking table scraps from a delicious roast to make soup.
 Then watering down the soup.
 Then freezing the soup and microwaving it – 3 times.
 Is there still some meat in the soup?
 I don’t know, maybe.
 But we’re a long way from where we started.

 So what makes our leather the highest quality?
 We do nothing to it.
 What you see is what you get.
-We use 5-8 ounce leather, which can be over 1/8 inch thick.
+We use thick whole pieces of leather.
 The surface is not sanded, buffed or embossed.
 This is what is meant by “full grain leather.”
 Don't be fooled by bags claiming they use "top grain" leather.
 Although "top grain" sounds like "full grain," it is not.
-Top grain leather has been sanded and the surface has been altered, weakening the leather.
+Top grain leather has usually been sanded and the surface has been altered, weakening the leather.
 There are plenty of appropriate uses for top grain leather, but it is a lesser grade of leather and we don't use it.

 This can be a little confusing.
 Simply put, full grain leather is the best.
 Genuine leather is usually the worst.
 Why?
 Genuine leather is the catchall term for anything that is technically leather.
 This includes not only scraps of cow leather, but other animal skins as well, even goat and pig leather.